kean/DFImageManager/README.md

 - View the growing project [Wiki](https://github.com/kean/DFImageManager/wiki) and [FAQ](https://github.com/kean/DFImageManager/wiki/FAQ)
 - Experiment with the APIs in a Swift playground available in the project
 - [Install using CocoaPods](#install_using_cocopods), import `<DFImageManager/DFImageManagerKit.h>` and enjoy!
-- Check out [Nuke](https://github.com/kean/Nuke) - experimental Swift framework with similar functionality.
+- Check out [Nuke](https://github.com/kean/Nuke) - experimental Swift framework with similar functionality

 ## Requirements
 iOS 7.0+